csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

 - Active Retrieval Augmented Generation ([jiang...neubig, 2023](https://arxiv.org/abs/2305.06983)) - introduce FLARE, a method that iteratively uses a prediction of the upcoming sentence to anticipate future content, which is then utilized as a query to retrieve relevant documents to regenerate the sentence if it contains low-confidence tokens
 - Matryoshka Representation Learning ([kusupati...kakade, jain, & farhadi, 2022](https://arxiv.org/abs/2205.13147)) - in training given an embedding of full dimensionality M (e.g. 2048), learn N different distance functions for each prefix of the embedding (e.g. l2_norm(embedding[:32]), l2_norm(embedding[:64]), l2_norm(embedding[:128]), etc).
   - AGRAME: Any-Granularity Ranking with Multi-Vector Embeddings ([reddy...potdar, 2024](https://arxiv.org/pdf/2405.15028)) - rank at varying levels of granularity while maintaining encoding at a single (coarser) level
 - Hypothetical Document Embeddings ([gao…callan, 2022](https://arxiv.org/pdf/2212.10496.pdf)) - generate hypothetical document from query + instruction using GPT and find match for that doc
 - Probing embeddings
   - Uncovering Meanings of Embeddings via Partial Orthogonality ([jiang, aragam, & veitch, 2023](https://arxiv.org/abs/2310.17611))
   - The Linear Representation Hypothesis and the Geometry of LLMs ([park...veitch, 2023](https://arxiv.org/abs/2311.03658)) - concepts can be decoded linearly from representations
+- Embedding inversions
+  - Generative Embedding Inversion Attack to Recover the Whole Sentence ([li...song, 2023](https://arxiv.org/pdf/2305.03010)) - train projection to LM jointly to reconstruct input
+    - Information Leakage from Embedding in Large Language Models ([wan...wang, 2024](https://arxiv.org/abs/2405.11916))
+      - base embed inversion - directly pass hidden states to the LM head for generation
+      - hotmap embed inversion - find input which yields embedding with greatest cosine similarity
+      - embed parrot - learn a linear mapping to embedding states that is then
-  - vec2text: Text Embeddings Reveal (Almost) As Much As Text ([morris et al. 2023](https://arxiv.org/abs/2310.06816)) - invert embeddings to text without using gradients
+  - vec2text ([morris et al. 2023](https://arxiv.org/abs/2310.06816)) - invert embeddings to text without using gradients
+    - logit2prompt ([morris, ..., rush, 2024](https://arxiv.org/pdf/2311.13647)) - recover prompt from output logits
+    - output2prompt ([zhang, morris, & shmatikov, 2024](https://arxiv.org/pdf/2405.15012)) - recover prompt from long text outputs (by building a model of the sparse encodings of the outputs)
 - RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval ([sarthi...manning](https://arxiv.org/abs/2401.18059)) - retrieve many docs and cluster/summarize before using
 - Seven Failure Points When Engineering a Retrieval Augmented Generation System ([barnet...abdelrazek, 2024](https://arxiv.org/abs/2401.05856))
 - Retrieve to Explain: Evidence-driven Predictions with Language Models ([patel...corneil, 2024](https://arxiv.org/pdf/2402.04068.pdf))